Patient Blog

 Pregnancy ultrasounds require some preparation.
 You can make sure you’re ready for your 14 weeks transabdominal ultrasound by:

-• Bringing a copy of your requisition.
-This documentation communicates exactly which type of exam you require and makes the check-in process easier (in case your practitioner hasn’t sent your requisition in advance to the clinic or hospital).
+• Bring a copy of your requisition: This documentation communicates exactly which type of exam you require and makes the check-in process easier (in case your practitioner hasn’t sent your requisition in advance to the clinic or hospital).

-• Arriving with a full bladder.
-Sound waves travel more easily through liquid, so a full bladder helps your sonographer capture the best images possible of your baby.
+• Arrive with a full bladder: Sound waves travel more easily through liquid, so a full bladder helps your sonographer capture the best images possible of your baby.

-• Booking your appointment when your baby is more active.
-Drinking a cold sugary beverage right before your appointment can also help make your baby more active, which allows the ultrasound technician to capture as many images as possible.
+• Book your appointment when your baby is more active: Drinking a cold sugary beverage right before your appointment can also help make your baby more active, which allows the ultrasound technician to capture as many images as possible.

-• Having a support person join you during the appointment.
-Not all facilities allow support persons to attend, so be sure to check ahead with the imaging clinic or hospital for guidance.
+• Have a support person join you during the appointment: Not all facilities allow support persons to attend, so be sure to check ahead with the imaging clinic or hospital for guidance.

-• Wearing loose and comfortable clothing.
-Make sure that whatever you wear is easy to take off and put on.
+• Wear loose and comfortable clothing: Make sure that whatever you wear is easy to take off and put on.

 Questions to ask during and after your ultrasound appointment